marta-00/Save_tabs_Extensions/README.md

 ## Tabs Chrome Extension
 This is a Chrome extension designed to help users keep track of URLs effortlessly.
 With this extension, you can:

-✅ Save the current tab with a single click
+✅ Save the current tab with a single click<br>
-✅ Manually add URLs for future reference
+✅ Manually add URLs for future reference<br>
-✅ Easily access saved links in a simple, user-friendly interface
+✅ Easily access saved links in a simple, user-friendly interface<br>

 This project is part of a Scrimba course, where it was built using HTML, CSS, and JavaScript while leveraging the Chrome Extensions API to interact with browser tabs.